emanuel-metzenthin/KELOS-on-Kafka/README.md

 ![Figure 8: Comparison of number of neighbors](./figures/k-comparison.png) *Figure 8: Comparison of number of neighbors*

-Furthermore our experiments show that the runtime per window scales linearly with the number of data points per window (see figure 9).
+Furthermore, our experiments show that the runtime per window scales linearly with the number of data points per window (see figure 9).

 ![Figure 9: Comparison of number of elements per window](./figures/elements-per-window.png) *Figure 9: Comparison of number of elements per window*